Camera tips to help capture the perfect aurora shots.

 1What you’ll need to wear to stay warm

-- A down-filled parka with a fur trimmed hood to protect your face.
-The best parkas are good for -50 degrees.
-Yours should be big enough to fit comfortably over a wool sweater or fleece jacket.
+- A down-filled parka with a fur-trimmed hood will ensure your face is protected from the elements.
+The best parkas withstand temperatures that plummet down to -50 degrees Celsius.
+Make sure you get a jacket large enough to fit comfortably over a wool sweater or fleece jacket.

-- Knee-high boots with big rubber feet, nylon tops, and thick felt liners with lots of room for wool socks.
-Although it takes a little while to get used to these functional fashion statements, they’re tops when it comes to keeping your feet warm during extended periods outdoors.
+- Knee-high boots with big rubber feet, nylon tops, and thick felt liners leaving lots of room for wool socks.
+Although it might take some time to get used to these unfamiliar wearables, nothing is relied upon more to keep your feet cozy and warm for lengthy outdoor excursions.

 LIGHTS.
 CAMERA.
 ACTION.